rkuma183/wilsonmar.github.io/_posts/2017-09-23-terraform.md

    ### Ignore state files

    Terraform apply generates <strong>.tfstate</strong> files (containing JSON) to persist the state of runs.
-It contains a maps resources IDs to their data.
+   It maps resources IDs to their data.

-0. View the `.gitignore` file:
+0. In the `.gitignore` file are files generated during processing, so don't need to persist in a repository:

    <pre>
 terraform.tfstate*